monday-sun/humans.build.software/src/content/notes/mondays-weekly-notes-april-21-2025.md

 ## 💬 Open Threads

-- What tools actually support LLM + GitHub workflows without overwhelming the human?
+- What tools support LLM + GitHub workflows without overwhelming the human?
 - How do I make weekly cadence stick without turning it into yet another rule I resist?
 - How can we reduce friction on providing LLMs with context?